hmchou56/centra8/hackathon2017/faq.md

 * **Even if I don't win, what events can I attend the week of April 10 - 14?**

+The [CENTRA workshop](http://www.globalcentra.org/centra2/) on Monday and Tuesday April 10 - 11 at the Hilton University conference center is open to anyone interested in participating in international collaborative research.
+You are welcome to attend the first day, Monday, to hear overviews of on-going research projects supported by CENTRA that are seaking researchers.

 The [SUNTOWNS (Smart University Towns) workshop](http://www.globalcentra.org/suntowns2017/) on Wednesday April 12 at the Hilton University conference center is open to everyone who attends the hackathon and will feature talks and panels by community members and international researchers in the Smart Cities domain.

+*If you plan to attend any of these events, please let us know.
+Registration is officially closed but we are happy to add you to our attendee lists if you ask.*

 * **How do I register?**